asamallab/StockMarkNetIndicator/README.md

 * FormanUndirected.cpp : C++ code to calculate the Forman-Ricci curvature of edges in the network
 * graph_measures.py : Python script to calculate the following measures on the network, namely, Number of edges, Average degree, Average Weighted Degree, Edge Density, Average Clustering coefficient
 * MengerHaantjesUndirected.py : Python script to compute Menger-curvature and Haantjes-curvature for all the edges in an unweighted network
-* network_entropy.py : Python script to calculate network entropy using degree and remaining degree distribution.
+* network_entropy.py : Python script to calculate network entropy using degree and remaining degree distribution
-* OR-Undir.py : Python script to compute the Ollivier-Ricci curvature of edges in the network.
+* OR-Undir.py : Python script to compute the Ollivier-Ricci curvature of edges in the network
-* Folder 'louvain-generic' within folder 'CODE' contains the code to compute the Louvain modularity of the network.
-This is a copy of the open source code made available by the original authors of the method.
+* Folder 'louvain-generic' within folder 'CODE' contains the code to compute the Louvain modularity of the network; this is a copy of the open source code made available by the original authors of the method
 	To run:
 		(1) ./louvain-generic/convert -i "insert edge file" -o ./temp/$folder/graph.bin -w ./temp/$folder/graph.weights
 		(2) ./louvain-generic/louvain ./temp/$folder/graph.bin -w ./temp/$folder/graph.weights >& ./temp/$folder/graph.tree

 ### The following MATLAB 2020a program can be used to compute different traditional market indicators:
 * analysis_matlab.m : Matlab codes to generate index log-returns, mean market correlation, GARCH volatility, minimum risk Markowitz portfolio.
-The moving epochs and the price time series are the input parameters.
+The moving epochs and the price time series are the input parameters

 ## Data description: